xojs/xo/readme.md

 #### Why not Standard?

 The [Standard style](http://standardjs.com) is a really cool idea.
 I too wish we could have one style to rule them all!
-Unfortunately, they made the mistake of pushing their own style instead of the most popular one.
-I don't think it's realistic to convert everyone.
+But the reality is that the JS community is just too diverse and opinionated to create *one* code style.
+They also made the mistake of pushing their own style instead of the most popular one.
 In contrast, XO is more pragmatic and has no aspiration of being *the* style.
-XO does use tabs by default, but everything is configurable if necessary.
+My goal with XO is to make it easier to enforce consistent code style with close to no config.
+XO comes with my code style preference by default, as I mainly made it for myself, but everything is configurable.

 #### Why not ESLint?